LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Track your LR accuracy by question type in your Athenify notes.
 If you're missing 70% of Sufficient Assumption questions but only 20% of Strengthen questions, you know where to drill.

-Conquering Analytical Reasoning / Logic Games (LG)
+Conquering analytical reasoning / Logic Games (LG)

 The Challenge: Most learnable section, but requires the most practice